bahtiyartan/troia/docs/55InheritanceCross.rst

 A cross simply a record which indicates that class/dialog loaders will use another class/dialog **instead of** crossed dialog/class.
 For example if you define a cross from class A to class B, system loads class B instead of A. It is possible to define crosses for dialogs, classes, reports and components.
 A cross is a database record and it is read and applied on runtime, in other words it is not a part of development process.
 With crosses; there is no need to chage/modify standart application, so customer customizations need less efford and time.

 Crosses are mostly used with an inherited class that changes structure/behavior of a base class or adds new functionalities to a base class.
-For example assume we have CAT class which have a MOVE method and this method increases the x position five by five.
+Assume that we have CAT class which have a MOVE method.
+This method increases the x position five by five.
 Here is the pseudocode of the structure and method of CAT class.

 ::